 In 1969, the Florida native first gained a foothold as a solo artist, due in part to his memorable and hilarious television appearances (he was also in Smokey and the Bandit II).
 He turned his chronic stuttering into an asset as a self-deprecating comedian/solo country artist, encouraging fans to let loose and embrace their supposed imperfections, despite suffering from the speech impediment since childhood.
-Tillis' charm, talents, and songwriting skills made for an impressive run on the Billboard charts.
+Tillis' charm, talents, and songwriting skills made for an impressive run as a Billboard chart-topper.
 He charted a whopping 36 top 10 hits between 1969 and 1984.
 He also wrote for other country stars like "Honey (Open That Door)" performed by Ricky Skaggs.

 With all of that said, only John Prine himself made it tougher to pick ten must-hear tunes.
-This round-up of great Mel Tillis songs lists most of the obvious hits, although some may raise a fuss that there's no "Blind in Love," "Woman in the Back of My Mind," "The Arms of a Fool," "Tupelo County Jail," "Burning Memories," "Heart Over Mind," "Life Turned Her That Way," "Memory Maker," "Your Body is an Outlaw," "Heaven Everyday," "Lying Time Again," "Commercial Affection" or the hit that started it all, 1969's "Who's Julie."
+This round-up of great Mel Tillis songs lists most of the obvious hits, although some may raise a fuss that there's no "The Violet and a Rose" "Honky Tonk Song," "Tupelo County Jail," "Burning Memories," "Heart Over Mind," or "Life Turned Her That Way."

 10. "I Believe in You"

-A broad look at the types of songs interpreted by Tillis requires a mention of this future Engelbert Humperdinck album cut.
+A broad look at the types of songs interpreted by this country singer requires a mention of this future Engelbert Humperdinck album cut.
 It revisits the Nashville sound's penchant for love song crooners.